tomsquest/docker-radicale/README.md

 ## Running with Docker compose

 A [Docker compose file](docker-compose.yml) is included.
 It can also be [extended](https://docs.docker.com/compose/production/#modify-your-compose-file-for-production).

+## Running with Podman

+[Greylinux](https://github.com/Greylinux) has written [some instructions](https://github.com/tomsquest/docker-radicale/issues/122#issuecomment-1361240992) to run the image with Podman.

 ## Multi-architecture